BLE-LTER/ble-metadata-template/data_submission_instructions.md

 |attribute not applicable to this observation|Fruit size not an applicable concept to conifer sample.|
 |attribute not available in this observation|Plant has yielded no fruit, although others in the same species have.|
 |attribute not recorded due to external conditions|Observer forgot ruler at home, cannot measure fruit.

+## Related Publications

+Here's a place to establish relationships between the data and any related publication(s), which is important for the audience of both data and papers.
+There are three possible relationships: (1) the dataset is citing the publication in some way, (2) if the publication uses the data, and (3) if the publication is ABOUT the data, i.e. a data paper.
+For example: Wilson AM, Jetz W (2016) Remotely Sensed High-Resolution Global Cloud Dynamics for Predicting Ecosystem and Biodiversity Distributions.
+PLoS Biol 14(3): e1002415. https://doi.org/10.1371/journal.pbio.1002415.

+ If your publication(s) will come out after the data is archived, let us know and we can establish this linkage in a metadata revision.